avolitty/avolitty-hasher/README.md

 The default value is an empty array with a default length of `16`.

-The length is equivalent to the output length and `AvolittyReaderA()` defines it as the bytes for the hash digest output before finalization.
+The length is equivalent to the output length and `AvolittyHasherA()` defines it as the bytes for the hash digest output before finalization.

 The second argument variable `j` is a pointer to modify the value of the variable `g`.